 "The problem has been around forever, but the form of distraction from the present changes."

-A question about cultural preservation comes next, not relevant to this brief.
-Then a question about our inability to be totally locally reliant - i.e. you cannot make your phone yourself, you rely on a complex global supply chain.
-Rushkoff acknowledges this and replies:
+We are unable to be totally locally reliant - i.e. you cannot make your phone yourself, you rely on a complex global supply chain.
+How can we navigate this?

 "Hopefully, we'll get complex technological goods from a complex global economy, and food & human goods from a local economy.
 Which means we'll need more than one kind of currency."